ptr11Dev/easy-slots-game/README.md

 ## General info

-This is easy slots game where you stat with \$200.
-Just put the stack and roll.
+This is easy slots game where you start with \$200.
+Just insert the stack and roll.
 There are two possible win conditions:

 - all three pictures are **the same**
 - all three pictures are **different**